jobovy/segueSelect/README.md

     selectionFunction= segueSelect(sample='K',sn=15,select='program',indiv_brightlims=True)

 Again, testing of this selection function has been very limited, so use care when using the K stars.
-More details:
+More details from some email:

     Iterating with Katie Schlesinger, I think I have mostly figured out the SEGUE K star selection function.
 It seems like there are ~40 plates for which the bright/faint boundary is not near 17.8 mag for the K stars, but near 16 or 17 mag instead.
 A practical way to deal with this is to set the bright/faint boundary for each plate pair at the brightest spectroscopic K star on the faint plate of the pair.
     This seems to give an acceptable model for the K star selection function for the 'program' stars (those stars with the K-star target bit set); it does not work so well for the sample of all spectroscopic objects with 0.55 < g-r < 0.75, as there are always some stars much brighter than the interface.
 It's unclear whether this is a documented feature of the target selection (I cannot find any mention of it in the SEGUE paper).